 Study Tours

-As part of the Seminar, members vote and decide on student-led study tour destinations to visit over breaks.
+Members vote and decide on student-led study tour destinations to visit over breaks.

 Study Tour Report: Exploring Singapore’s Global Role